wjk95/room-service/README.md

 Consierge will only receive special requests (coming to the room).

 Manager receives all requests so he can monitor them, or to help other workers in fulfilling them.
 He also has a panel dedicated to room management, adding and deleting rooms and changing their IDs.

+# Test login

+To login to the TestHotel accounts and rooms, use one of the following accounts:

+Login: admin@testhotel.pl
+Password: 123456

+Login: helena@hotel.pl
+Password: 123456

+Or generate a QR code with

+weddirk5